Four Amazing Positivities with Dimers/i-Matchings: Section IV

 \subsection{IV\,.\,Proved}

-\begin{enumerate} \item All graphs with $v \leq 18$ satisfy virial positivity. \item When $r = 4$, the first violation occurs when $v=20$ in a single graph among 62611 graphs with $v=20$. \item When $r=3$ the fraction of graphs not satisfying virial positivity decreases monotonically between 18 and 30 with a single violation at 18. \item If $r \leq 10$, $i+k \leq 100$, $2 \leq k\leq 27$ then
+\begin{enumerate} \item All graphs with $v \leq 18$ satisfy virial positivity. \item When $r = 4$, the first violation occurs when $v=20$ in a single graph among 62611 graphs with $v=20$. \item When $r=3$ the fraction of graphs not satisfying virial positivity decreases monotonically between 18 and 30 with a single violation at 18. \item If $r \leq 10$, $i+k \leq 100$, $2 \leq k\leq 27$, or $i+k<30$ and all $r$, then